Panoptikum-social/blog.panoptikum.social/_posts/2016-09-15-about-panoptikum.markdown

 * For you as a podcast listener: it's a chance to share your opinions and recommendations and get other listener's opinions, thoughts and recommendations.

-## Will Panoptikum.io always be free?
+## Will Panoptikum.social always be free?

 Yes and no.

-All the software, that has been written and will be written for Panoptikum.io is free and open source software and is licensed under the AGPL license.
+All the software, that has been written and will be written for Panoptikum.social is free and open source software and is licensed under the AGPL license.

 For podcast listeners, access to the full functionality of the site will be free forever.